ThePhrozenKeep/D2MOO/README.md

 The debug targets are already configured and set as startup project when using Visual Studio.

+Note that it will spawn the game/D2SE as a subprocess, so you might be interested in the following Visual Studio extension [Microsoft Child Process Debugging Power Tool](https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool).
+Then go to Debug > Other debug targets > Child process debugging settings, enable & save.

 ## Versions

 The project is currently based on the 1.10f version of the game.